andreschort/query/README.md

                     OnSort="GridExtender_Sort" />
 ```
 These are the more important properties:
-- GridViewId (string - Required): The ID of the GridView.
+- GridViewId (string - required): The ID of the GridView.
-- AutoFilterDelay (int - Optional): The milliseconds to wait before automatically triggering the search after the user changes a filter.
+- AutoFilterDelay (int - optional): The milliseconds to wait before automatically triggering the search after the user changes a filter.
-- EnableFilters (bool - Optional): Determines wheather the filter elements are shown (Default: True)
+- EnableFilters (bool - optional): Determines wheather the filter elements are shown (default: True)
-- OnFilter (Event): Triggered when the user changes a filter or hits the enter key while the focus is in a filter.
+- OnFilter (event): Triggered when the user changes a filter or hits the enter key while the focus is in a filter.
-- OnSort (Event): Triggered when the user clicks on a header's title.
+- OnSort (event): Triggered when the user clicks on a header's title.

 There are three kinds of `DataControlField`'s:
 - TextField: Renders an text field as the filter UI element.